AWS funding bursary course to support local data centre workforce

-“Data centres are a key driver of the digital economy and with more and more data moving to the cloud, they are increasing in their prevalence and importance.
-The ability to support data centre development is key to the promotion of Ireland as a destination for wider investment by international technology firms.”
+“Data Centers are a key driver of the digital economy and with more and more data moving to the cloud, they are increasing in their prevalence and importance.
+The ability to support data center development is key to the promotion of Ireland as a destination for wider investment by international technology firms.

 AWS Ireland director of human resources Mike Beary says the company is excited to support the development of the talented workforce.